+These two causes are often the byproduct of mistaken actions by the gardener.
 Particularly in container gardening, the calcium deficiency that causes blossom end rot is often caused by inconsistent watering.

-How to Stop Blossom End Rot
+How to Prevent Blossom End Rot

 Here are some ways to prevent blossom end rot from happening in the first place:

 - Use good watering practices.
-Don't let your tomato plants dry out.
-Keep the soil moist, not wet
+Don't let your tomato plants dry out; keep the soil moist, not wet.